-Figure 1.2: Sensitivity to initial conditions: two pinballs that start out very close to each other separate exponentially with time. are taken or whether objects are taken other than spheres.
+Figure 1.2: Sensitivity to initial conditions: two pinballs that start out very close to each other separate exponentially with time. as certain as that three times three is nine. [...]
+If, for example, one sphere meets another sphere in free space and if their sizes and their paths and directions before collision are known, we can then foretell and calculate how they will rebound and what course they will take after the impact.
+Very simple laws are followed which also apply, no matter how many spheres are taken or whether objects are taken other than spheres.
 From this one sees then that everything proceeds mathematically-that is, infallibly-in the whole wide world, so that if someone could have a sufficient insight into the inner parts of things, and in addition had remembrance and intelligence enough to consider all the circumstances and to take them into account, he would be a prophet and would see the future in the present as in a mirror.
 Leibniz chose to illustrate his faith in determinism precisely with the type of physical system that we shall use here as a paradigm of 'chaos.'
 His claim is wrong in a deep and subtle way: a state of a physical system can never be specified to infinite precision, and by this we do not mean that eventually the Heisenberg uncertainty principle kicks in.
 In the classical, deterministic dynamics there is no way to take all the circumstances into account, and a single trajectory cannot be tracked, only a ball of nearby initial points makes physical sense.
 1.3.1 What is 'chaos'?